 Our new specialist service opens in Sheffield!

-We are excited to announce the opening of our brand new specialist Supported Living service, Heeley Green, in Sheffield.
+This May, we have been excited to announce the opening of our brand-new, specialist Supported Living service, Heeley Green, in Sheffield.

 Developed by Community Integrated Care, in collaboration with Sheffield City Council and Halo Housing Association, the service breathes new life into the former ‘Waggon and Horses’ pub and will enable nine people in Sheffield, with learning disabilities and mental health support needs, to make the life-changing transition to living independently in their own homes.